PolkaEX/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 assignees: ''
 ---

-- [ ] I understand that token listing is not required to use the SushiSwap Interface with a token.
+- [ ] I understand that token listing is not required to use the Polkaex Interface with a token.
 - [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the Sushi default token list.
 - [ ] I will not ping the Discord about this listing request.